Skip to Content

 Pros

-• Silent Partner Technology reduces false corrections.
+• Silent Partner Technology minimizes false triggers from external noises.

 Cons